 This massive pile-up, which was the largest multi-car wreck in the history of Tennessee, involved 176 vehicles and was caused by a combination of dense fog and black ice.
 Just before 8:00am on December 1st, the pile-up began when a car lost control and ran off the highway.

-Involved in the accident was a school bus full of children, however, there were no injuries reported amongst them.
+Involved in the accident was a school bus full of children, however, there were no injuries reported among them.
 The lone death caused by this accident was a male driver whose car veered under a Tractor-Trailer.
 In order to clear the scene, crews had to shut down the highway and 24 hours later still had yet to remove 50 of the wrecked vehicles.

 4. January 9, 2015 - Galesburg, Michigan